Where were you on Y2K?

 And make yourself accountable by saying something like this to your new hires, “You should always know what you’re supposed to be doing at any given time during the day.
 If you’re ever not sure ask me right away.”

 It’s easy for new people to spend hours on the wrong tasks just because they don’t know what the right tasks are.
+That’s why we love to use a productivity tracking software as this really helps us track whether our employees are working on the right tasks.

 23) Just Let Them Play With Technology